-"Discuss the ways in which the proposed project could foster economic development or population growth, or the construction of additional housing, either directly or indirectly, in the surrounding environment....
-Also discuss the characteristics of some projects that may encourage and facilitate other activities that could substantially affect the environment, either individually or cumulatively.
+"Discuss the ways in which the proposed project could foster economic development or population growth, or the construction of additional housing, either directly or indirectly, in the surrounding environment Also discuss the characteristics of some projects that may encourage and facilitate other activities that could substantially affect the environment, either individually or cumulatively.
 It must not be assumed that growth in any area is necessarily beneficial, detrimental or of little significance to the environment."

-Normally to assess whether the proposed project may foster spatial, economic or population growth, several questions are considered:
+To assess whether the proposed project may foster spatial, economic or population growth, several questions are considered:

-- Would the proposed residential project result in the removal of an impediment to growth such as the establishment of an essential public service or the provision of new access to an area? - Would the proposed residential project result in economic expansion or growth such as changes in the revenue base or employment expansion? - Would the proposed residential project result in the establishment of a precedent setting action such as an innovation, a radical change in zoning or a General Plan amendment approval? - Would the proposed residential project result in development or encroachment in an isolated or adjacent area of open space, as opposed to an infill type of project in an area that is already largely developed?
+- Would the construction of the proposed single-family residence result in the removal of an impediment to growth such as the establishment of an essential public service or the provision of new access to an area? - Would the construction of the proposed single-family residence result in economic expansion or growth such as changes in the revenue base or employment expansion? - Would the construction of the proposed single-family residence result in the establishment of a precedent setting action such as an innovation, a radical change in zoning or a General Plan amendment approval? - Would the construction of the proposed single-family residence result in development or encroachment in an isolated or adjacent area of open space, as opposed to an infill type of project in an area that is already largely developed?